 The Township continues to monitor treatment costs from Muskegon County and adjust rates as necessary.
 At this point, the Township does not anticipate any significant increase in rates to customers in the upcoming fiscal year.
-The Township has received a Stormwater, Asset Management, and Wastewater Grant from the State of Michigan for approximately \$625,000 which it will continue to use to form an asset management plan and evaluate the current condition of the sewer system.
-This is the final year for this project.
+The Township completed a Stormwater, Asset Management, and Wastewater Grant from the State of Michigan in the previous year.
+Based on the results of this program, various improvements are planned for the sewer system over the next several years but no large projects are budgeted for the upcoming year.